How to Hire a Contractor: 12 Red Flags (2026)

 What to Do If You've Been Scammed

-If you believe you've been the victim of contractor fraud:
+If you think you've been the victim of contractor fraud:

 Frequently Asked Questions